Caching Strategies for Framer Websites (2026)

 By implementing the right caching tweaks, you ensure seamless browsing experiences, reduced load times, and improved search visibility, all of which contribute to higher conversions and better user retention.

-If you’re using a Framer template, check out our guide on Optimising Your Framer Template for Speed and Performance for more insights.
+If you’re using a Framer template, check out our guide on Optimizing Your Framer Template for Speed and Performance for more insights.

 2. Basic Browser Caching Steps